tomas-trls/tomas-trls/README.md

     <br>
     💻 I love writing code and learn new things everyday
     <br>
-    📚 I’m currently learning React, HTML5 Canvas and will soon start working with Three.js.
+    📚 I’m currently coding a Discord Music bot and will soon start working with Three.js.
     <br>
     💬 Ask me anything about from <a href="https://github.com/tomas-trls/tomas-trls/issues" title="Issues">Here</a>
     <br>